 Stuff yourself with apple strudel

 Because, who doesn’t love it?
-You can enjoy this delicious Austrian invention at some of the cafés listed above such as Café Prückel and Kleines Café.
+You can enjoy this delicious Austrian invention in Vienna at some of the cafés listed above such as Café Prückel and Kleines Café.
 Good apple strudels are also served at Café Eiles, Café Mozart, Café Amacord and Café Landtmann.
 That’s a lot of apple strudel.

 Where to stay in Vienna

 If you are backpacking or just looking for fun in Vienna, then Wombats Hostels are the bomb.
 I’m going to make quite a statement but I think it’s the best hostel I’ve been in my life, and I don’t usually do hostels, or generally like them.
 I guess I’m too old for them.
 But Wombats in Vienna over-exceeded my expectations.
 It was really clean, the room and locker to keep your belongings safe open both with the card key which I found super technologic, and all of the rooms have a bathroom ensuite inside.
 There is a nice bar on the hostel where I met a lot of people in like, two seconds, and they even give you a free welcome drink.
 Breakfast is just awesome, you pay very little for it and it’s just super complete.
 They do a free walking tour of Vienna as well.
 If you want to book this hostel, know that there are two locations: Wombats The Naschmarkt which is near the market mentioned above and where I stayed, and one close to the Westbanhof Train Station called Wombats The Lounge.

 If hostels aren’t your thing or you are looking for something more luxurious then I’ve pre-filtered the best hotels in Vienna for you here.